cwgruss/NextTrip-Transit-Study/README.md

 # NexTrip Case Study

-NexTrip is a transit tool provided by the MetroTransit system in Minnesota.
+NexTrip is a transit tool provided by the MetroTransit system of Minnesota.
 The tool provides information about a particular transit route, such as when the next scheduled departure is and what stops are available along the route.

 This project aims to replicate that same functionality within a single-page app context using the public API provided by MetroTransit.